Discover

 Listen to their menopause experience

-Simply being a sympathetic listener can be a real source of comfort and support.
-Since every experience of menopause is different, it can be tough to deal with something that’s very personal.
+Try and be a sympathetic listener as this can be a real source of comfort and support, and it can be tough to deal with something that’s very personal.
 So if you (or someone you know) had a different menopause experience, it may not be helpful to say so.

-Many people struggle with menopause symptoms at work, or they may grieve the end of their ability to have children.
-Some find it hard to accept a new phase of life that makes them feel older (although others feel a new sense of liberation and certainty).
+Many people struggle with menopause symptoms at work.
+Others may grieve the end of their ability to have children.
+It might also be hard for some people to accept a new phase of life that makes them feel older.

 Be encouraging

-The person you care for may be struggling with physical and psychological menopause symptoms.
-They may feel exhausted, anxious and less confident.
+The person you care for may be having a hard time dealing with the physical and psychological symptoms of menopause.
+They may feel emotional, exhausted, anxious, and less confident.
 So when they look great, tell them – but if they’re looking tired, they don’t need to know.

 They may like to be reminded of how much you appreciate them and enjoy their company.
-Most people feel a little lift when they get an unexpected treat or surprise, or when you draw attention to their achievements.
+Most people feel a little better when they get an unexpected treat or surprise, or when their achievements are recognised by others.

 Don’t take their menopause personally

-If the person going through menopause has mood swings, they may seem unfairly annoyed or impatient with you.
+If someone going through menopause has mood swings, they might seem annoyed or impatient with you.
 It isn’t deliberate, so try to be understanding.
-It might also be frustrating if she can’t think straight or keeps forgetting things, but this sort of ‘brain fog’ is a genuine menopause symptom.
+Having problems concentrating or memory lapses (known as ‘brain fog’) can be frustrating, but they’re common symptoms of the menopause.

-If you know that something’s out of the ordinary, then try to see it as what they’re experiencing rather than who they are.
-Instead of thinking ‘They’re being irritable with me,’ it’s more helpful to think ‘They wouldn’t normally be like this.’
-Even so, always weigh up whether you might actually have done something to upset them.
-In other words, it would be equally unfair to put everything down to the menopause.
+If you know that something’s out of the ordinary, try to see it as what that person is experiencing rather than who they are.
+Instead of thinking ‘they’re being irritable with me’, it’s better to consider that they wouldn’t normally behave like this.

-Try to find ways to make the person you care for feel better both physically and emotionally.
-They will probably appreciate the kindness and support, and if they’re feeling stressed then you may have a clearer head for creative ideas or looking for helpful tips online.
+Try and find ways to make the person you care for feel better, both physically and emotionally.
+If someone is stressed, your kindness and support might be appreciated.
+It could also help you think of more creative ways to support them, or find helpful tips online.

-Insomnia is a common menopause symptom, so do what you can to help them get enough sleep.
-If you’re both woken by their night sweats, you could get them a glass of cold water or a cool damp towel, or help them change the sheets.
+Difficulty sleeping (insomnia) is a common menopause symptom, so do what you can to help them get enough sleep.
+If they wake up from night sweats, get them cold water to drink or a cool damp towel, or change the sheets.

 - Stress that you’re in this together and ask how you can help.